 Fetches and merges changes from the remote server to your working project folder.

 And that is the git commands that I normally use.
-You can find more git commands and options at this link.
+You can find more git commands and options at this Git tutorial.